This page describes a few of the service and outreach activities I have been involved in. A more complete list can be

-Beyond the department, I have served on Niagara University's Academic Senate since 2018.
+Beyond the department, I served on Niagara University's Academic Senate from 2018 to 2022.
 I have also been a member of the Senate Standards and Reporting Committee; the Senate Academic Policy Committee; and the Senate Academic Standards, Planning, and Support Services Committee.
 I was also part of a team that revised the internal grant programs offered by the Niagara University Research Council.

 Professionally, I have refereed papers and reviewed grant proposals.
 I have co-organized a Special Session on Geometric Group Theory and a Special Session on Geometric Group Theory and Dynamics at AMS sectional meetings.
 As a postdoc, I also co-organized an iteration of the Redbud Topology Conference.